 Coronary Artery Bypass

-This is the most common kind of heart surgery.
-You may also hear it called coronary artery bypass graft surgery (CABG), coronary artery bypass (CAB), coronary bypass, or bypass surgery.
+This is the most common kind of heart surgery, also called coronary artery bypass graft surgery (CABG), coronary artery bypass (CAB), coronary bypass, or bypass surgery.

-The surgery involves sewing a section of vein from the leg or arteries from the chest or another part of the body to bypass a part of a diseased coronary artery.
+The surgery involves using a healthy section of blood vessel from another part of the body to bypass a part of a diseased or blocked coronary artery.
 This creates a new route for blood to flow, so that the heart muscle will get the oxygen-rich blood it needs to work properly.

 During bypass surgery, the breastbone (sternum) is divided, the heart is stopped, and blood is sent through a heart-lung machine.
 Unlike other kinds of heart surgery, the chambers of the heart are not opened during bypass surgery.

-When you hear the words single bypass, double bypass, triple bypass, or quadruple bypass, it refers to the number of arteries that are bypassed.
-The number of bypasses does not necessarily indicate how severe the heart condition is.
+The terms single bypass, double bypass, triple bypass, or quadruple bypass refer to the number of arteries that are bypassed.

 See also on this site: Coronary Artery Bypass Surgery